How do real estate commission and fees work in Queensland?

 Queensland (QLD) is the second largest and third most populous state in Australia.
 QLD is also known for experiencing two weather seasons: a "winter" period of mild to warm temperatures and a hot summer.
 However, even with all that sunshine, all the beauty that it brings hasn’t always lived up to its property potential.
 Natural disasters and a declining mining sector have contributed to the current property climate, but as the property boom continues to explode in Australia, investors are turning to Queensland for new opportunities.

-The median house price currently sits at $547,918 according to Domain Group House Price Report in December 2017) and has increased by 0.4%.
-So, if you’re seeking to sell in Queensland, now may be a good time for you to start looking at how commissions and fees work, and the average rates in your area.
+House prices in Brisbane have only dropped 2.3% in the last year, which isn't too bad compared to Sydney and Melbourne.
+So, if you’re seeking to sell in Brisbane or regional Queensland, now could be a good time for you to start looking at how commissions and fees work, and the average rates in your area.